 Nature Human Behavior • Vol/Iss.
 6 • Nature • • Published In • Pages: 635-645 •

-Genital mutilation/cutting is associated with subsistence type.
+Genital mutilation/cutting is associated with social stratification.

 |Phylogenetic logistic regression, Correlated evolution||Partially Supported (see note)||UNKNOWN||UNKNOWN||UNKNOWN|

 |Female genital mutilation/cutting||UNKNOWN||Body Alterations|